AmziLS/AmziProlog/eclipse_plugin/README.md

 ## Building

-See [BUILD-README.md](workspace/com.amzi.prolog-update_site/BUILD-README.md) for (re)building all the plugin projects and the update site.
+See [BUILD-README.md](workspace/com.amzi.prolog-update_site/BUILD-README.md) for (re)building all the Eclipse IDE plugin projects and the update site.

 ## Creating a New Version